 The Graduate Writing Center will remain in operation throughout the crisis.
-We are dedicated to providing you the same level of service as we work through this unprecedented situation together.
+We are dedicated to providing you the same level of service as in normal times.

-Our coaches are now working with students remotely.
-Appointments will be conducted the same as with our DL students.
-For DL coaching guidelines, click here, or contact your coach or email@example.com for clarification.
-For further information, see the announcement at the top of the WCOnline calendar page, which you reach by clicking on the blue SIGN-UP button to your left.
+Our coaches now work with students remotely.
+Appointments are conducted the same as with our DL students.
+For DL coaching guidelines, check this page, or contact your coach or email@example.com.
+For further information, see the announcement at the top of the WCOnline calendar page, which you reach by clicking on the SIGN-UP button to your left.

 Welcome to the Graduate Writing Center!